tavip/linux/Documentation/labs/device_drivers.rst

       error message because the driver does not implement the reading function in the file.

-.. info:: The prototype of a device driver's operations is in the file_operations
+.. note:: The prototype of a device driver's operations is in the file_operations
           structure.
 Go to the open and release section.

 Access restriction